YaLTeR/hlkreedz/README.md

 # HL KreedZ

 This repository contains AMX Mod X plugins for Half-Life jump servers, extended with several features for the SourceRuns AG jump server.
+The already compiled plugins are compiled with AMX Mod X 1.8.3 which is not backwards compatible with 1.8.2 or any other, so if you just grab them without compiling them by yourself, make sure to have AMX Mod X 1.8.3 installed in your server.
+You can find it here: [AMX Mod X 1.8.3 dev builds](https://www.amxmodx.org/snapshots.php)

 ## hl_kreedz